Artane Rizvanolli

-Artane Rizvanolli (born 7 May 1984) is a Kosovar Albanian economist, currently serving as minister of economy of the Republic of Kosovo.
+Artane Rizvanolli (born 7 May 1984) is a Kosovar economist, currently serving as minister of economy of the Republic of Kosovo.

+Rizvanolli studied economics at the University of Pristina, and obtained her master's and PhD from the University of Staffordshire.
+She worked as a researcher, policy advisor and, and university lecturer for over a decade before her appointment as a government minister.

+Her portfolio covers energy, mining, publicly owned enterprises, and ICT.
+As a minister, she has spearheaded major reforms in the energy sector, including a new energy strategy, capital investments in generation and storage capacities, efficiency measures, and regional integration.

+Early life and education

+Artane Rizvanolli was born in Pristina, Kosovo, in a family originating from Gjakova.
+Both her parents are medical doctors.

-Rizvanolli completed her bachelor's degree in economics at the University of Prishtina.
-She then obtained her master's in economics for business analysis from Staffordshire University in the United Kingdom.
+Rizvanolli completed her bachelor's degree in economics at the University of Pristina.
+She then obtained her master's in economics for business analysis from University of Staffordshire in the United Kingdom.
 She received her PhD in economics from Staffordshire University in 2012 with a dissertation on the link between human capital and foreign direct investment in European economies in transition.

+Early career

-She worked as a researcher at the Riinvest Institute in Prishtina for six years and later served as a researcher and policy advisor for domestic and international organizations.
+Rizvanolli worked as a researcher at the Riinvest Institute in Pristina for six years and later served as a researcher and policy advisor for domestic and international organizations.
 Her areas of focus included employment, private sector development, the diaspora, and public finances.
-She has been a lecturer at Riinvest College since 2007.